A non-exhaustive collection of work

 Maybourne own some of the world’s most luxurious hotels, Claridges and Connnaught to name two.

-I was invited to craft a new brand name for their spa offering.
-The result is a play on words like surrender and serenity – an encapsulation of the experience in both story and sound.
+I was invited to craft a new name for their in-house spa brand.
+The result is a play on words ‘surrender’ and ‘serenity’ – an invitation to switch the world off and give in to a little self care.

 Design Hotels